 - 11.1.
-An applicant must commence their candidature on or before the commencement date stipulated in the Letter of Offer, unless otherwise approved under 11.3. - 11.2.
+An applicant must commence their candidature on or before the commencement date stipulated in the Letter of Offer, unless otherwise approved under 12.3. - 11.2.
 A commencing candidate must meet with their primary supervisor and/or GRC on the commencement date to complete the Commencement of Candidature form. - 11.3.
-An off-campus candidate may meet with the primary supervisor and/or GRC virtually and provide the completed form via email to GRO. - 11.4.
+An off-campus candidate must meet with the primary supervisor and/or GRC either virtually or in person and provide the completed form via email to GRO. - 11.4.
 GRO will enrol the candidate into their HDR and coursework degree (where relevant) in accordance with Section 6 of this procedure upon receipt of the completed Commencement of Candidature form. - 11.5.
 A candidate will be enrolled in accordance with the conditions stipulated in their Letter of Offer.